NPR's 50 Favorite Songs Of 1971

 Shuggie Otis, "Strawberry Letter 23"

 I know I'm supposed to be all about 1971, but I first learned of this Shuggie Otis hit the way many others did — in 1977, thanks to the Top 10 charting version by the Brothers Johnson.
 One of the brothers was dating Otis' cousin, and loved the song from his 1971 album, Freedom Flight.
 Their cover put the song on my map and I went looking for the original.
 Lighter on production, it's a lovely story featuring love letters written back and forth.
-I had always hoped for a "Strawberry Letter 24" and "25" to follow up. —Chris Wienk, WMHT
+I had always hoped for a "Strawberry Letter 24" and "25" to follow up. —Chris Wienk, WEXT Radio

 Dolly Parton, "Coat of Many Colors"